AuthorityFX/afx-nuke-plugins/README.md

 Plugin Descriptions
 ===================

+AFXGlow — A beautiful glow with realistic falloff.
+The extremely intuitive controls yield predictable results.

 AFXSoftClip — Non-linearly reduce exposure.
 The algorithm was originally written for use in Eyeon Fusion.
 It’s much more intuitive than the Native Nuke implementation.

 AFXToneMap — Exposure control, soft clipping, and dark contrast.

 AFXMedian — Extremely fast median filter with sharpness parameter to reduce unwanted morphological changes and floating point size control.
 Faster than Nuke’s native median filter by an order of magnitude.

-AFXChromaKey — Performs statistical analysis of chroma screen in LAB color space.
-Easily generate solid core mattes and detailed edge mattes.
-Invariant to lighting and grading changes due to per frame chroma analysis.
+AFXChromaKey — Generates a 2D polygon with CIELab (A, B) Cartesian coordinates to represent the chroma screen.
+Alpha is 0 for pixels within polygon, otherwise, alpha is function of distance to polygon.
+Matte is invariant to lighting and grading changes due to per frame chroma analysis.

-AFXDespill — Simply the best de-spill available.
-Output a spill matte to use as a mask for replacing de-spilled areas with a blurred version of the background or a reflection pass.
+AFXDespill — Uses Rodrigues rotation to shift screen hue to either 1/3 or 2/3.
+Spill suppression is is calculated using simple RGB based de-sill algorithms.
+Outputs a normalized spill matte.

 AFXAntiAlias — Morphological anti-aliasing to smooth ‘jaggies’ that are a very common problem with keying.
 Extremely useful for monitor comps.

-AFXGlow — A beautiful glow.

 Redistributable Libraries
 -------------------------